cryptobuks1/binanceleaderboardcopier/README.md

 pass: <b>hello_world_01</b><br>

 There 2 modes for the bots : admin mode and vps mode.<br>
-First you have to configure some params in the admin mode.
+First you have to configure some params in the admin mode.<br>
-3 things need to be configured : Tradable pairs,Create API and global parameters
+3 things need to be configured : Tradable pairs,Create API and global parameters<br>

 <b>1.Tradable Pairs</b><br>
-I have already added 118 coins (The full tradable coins under the futures section) In case binance listed new coins for the futures section You can add the coin abbr : ex ETH,BTC,XRP,ADA (Make sure its uppercase) Coin Name : The coin full name
+I have already added 118 coins (The full tradable coins under the futures section)<br>
+In case binance listed new coins for the futures section<br>
+You can add the coin abbr : ex ETH,BTC,XRP,ADA (Make sure its uppercase)<br>
+Coin Name : The coin full name<br>
-Coin Digits : The decimal place and you can also upload coin image ( optional)
+Coin Digits : The decimal place<br>
+and you can also upload coin image ( optional)<br>

 <b>2.Create API</b><br>
-Creating API KEY and SECRET KEY
+Creating API KEY and SECRET KEY<br>
-Log into your Binance account and go to the account settings -> API Management page where you can create a new API key. make sure you enable 'Enable Trading', and 'Enable Futures' are enabled.
+Log into your Binance account and go to the account settings -> API Management page where you can create a new API key.<br>
+make sure you enable 'Enable Trading', and 'Enable Futures' are enabled.<br>
-Once your keys are created, make a note of the API Key and Secret Key.
+Once your keys are created, make a note of the API Key and Secret Key.<br>
-Transfer some USDT balance from spot to futures.
+Transfer some USDT balance from spot to futures.<br>

-Click on add API and KEY :
+Click on add API and KEY :<br>
-client email (enter your email or username here) client pass(enter your password here) binance api key : paste the api key here binance secret key : paste the secret key here binance leverage : enter the leverage here ( I recommend 2) Binance lot amout per trade : input here your capital divided per 13 keep the last field 1 (this mean enable futures yes (1) no (0))
+client email (enter your email or username here)<br>
+client pass(enter your password here)<br>
+binance api key : paste the api key here<br>
+binance secret key : paste the secret key here<br>
+binance leverage : enter the leverage here ( I recommend 2)<br>
+Binance lot amout per trade : input here your capital divided per 10<br>
+keep the last field 1 (this mean enable futures yes (1) no (0))<br>

 <b>3.Global Parameters (The most import section)</b><br>